Michelle123211/Michelle123211.github.io/README.md

 - **Study materials** for the *Introduction to Computer Game Development* and *Gameplay Programming courses*
   - *Research project*
   - (Details will be added later.)
+- **Brooom: Fly your way up!**
+  - *Master thesis*, in development

 ## Notes (czech only)
-As a preparation fo the final state exam I am compiling materials with all the necessary information.
+As a preparation fo the **final state exam** I am compiling materials with all the necessary information.
-I will publish it here whenever I have anything ready.
+I will publish it here whenever I have something ready.
 For now you can view the [list of requirements](./notes/requirements.md).